-Is 23andMe the perfect DNA testing kit?
+Is 23andMe the perfect DNA testing company?
 There isn’t really such a thing.
-As with any other direct-to-consumer DNA testing kit, 23andMe does fall short in some ways.
+As with any other direct-to-consumer DNA tests kit, 23andMe does fall short in some ways.
 And these include:

 - The relevance of health findings – 23andMe is careful to make sure that all of their clients are fully aware of the limitations of the accuracy of their health reports.
 So while they might be able to provide you with a broad understanding of where you stand, there’s no way to confirm unless you take another test through a medical testing facility.

 - Broad haplogroup – Another thing that you might see as a downside is a generalized haplogroup.
-Unlike a Y-DNA or mtDNA test that can provide you with a specific haplogroup for certain lineages in your family tree, the 23andMe test can only give you a broad haplogroup.
+Unlike a Y-DNA or mtDNA test that can provide you with a specific haplogroup for certain lineages in family trees, the 23andMe test can only give you a broad haplogroup.

 Why?
 Well, it’s important to keep in mind that your parents, their parents, 23aand all of their ancestors before they were joined together by way of marriage, not by blood.